Morenu-97/calculator/README.md

 # Calculator
 This is my first project!
 It is divided into two versions:
--The first version of the calculator works on the basis of a while loop, which allows the calculator to stay on until the user decides to turn it off.
+-The first version of the calculator, located in the Main class, works on the basis of a while loop, which allows the calculator to remain on until the user decides to turn it off.
 It performs the following operations:
 - Addition
 - Subtraction
 - Multiplication